 The first chapel was inaugurated in 1585.
 In 1779, the mayor Justus Zimmermann had the chapel demolished and a new one built in its place, designed by the architect Jakob Singer.
 Barely a day goes by without someone coming to the chapel to light a candle and pray about their most pressing concerns.

 The chapel holds 120 people and is ideal for weddings and christenings.
-To enquire about a wedding or christening, please contact the Catholic Parish Office in Weggis.
+To inquire about a wedding or christening, please contact the Catholic Parish Office in Weggis.
 The restaurants in nearby Rigi Kaltbad will be glad to provide drinks or a meal afterwards.